johnkharvey/7800_impossible_mission/html/hardest_rooms.md

 --------------

-### How to get to the upper-left piece of furniture.
+### How to get to the upper-left piece of furniture

 First, let's talk about how NOT to get there,  You may be surprised to learn that after you have taken the Lift to the top, you CAN jump to the left and land on one of two platforms, depending on where you jump from.
 Here are 2 examples of it: